YData was recognized as the best synthetic data vendor! Read the complete benchmark.

 There is a peak around the zero value in the distributions of the synthetic “PhysHlth” and “MentHlth” columns, which indicates the synthesizer has identified that a lot of values of both the columns are zero, but since both of those fields are initialized as numerical, the GAN is attempting to predict exact numeric values, and hence, negative values are generated.

-The full pandas-profiling HTML report for the synthetic data can be viewed here, and the repository for the entire workings can be found here.
+The repository for the entire workings can be found in this repository.

 Final Words